Yasutaka Yanagi: Loan to Tochigi SC

 In 2020, he was originally registered with Albirex Niigata.
 However, on 11 February 2020, he joined Tochigi SC with a one-year loan deal.
 On 16 December of the same year, he scored his sixth goal of the season against JEF United Chiba in Matchweek 41.
 This was the first J-League goal scored at Kanseki Stadium Tochigi, where the J.League official game was held for the first time on the same day.
 On 29 December 2020, Yanagi permanently transferred to Tochigi SC after his loan from Albirex Niigata expired.

 Fagiano Okayama

 On 6 January 2022, Yanagi joined J2 club Fagiano Okayama on a permanent transfer deal.
 On 7 December 2024, Yanagi helped secure his club promotion to the J1 League for the first time in their history, after defeating Vegalta Sendai 2–0 in the promotion play-off final.
 On 26 December 2024, the club extended his contract for the 2025 season.

+Return to Tochigi SC

+In December 2025, it was announced that Yanagi would be rejoining Tochigi SC after four seasons at Fagiano Okayama.